Best Budgeting Apps of 2026

 What we like: You Need a Budget (YNAB) allows you to connect your financial accounts and maintain a strict budget using a zero-based budgeting approach.
 With this method, you're essentially budgeting every single dollar you earn.

-The YNAB app lets you share your budget with a partner, set and track various financial goals, review spending and net worth reports, track debt and investment accounts and more.
+The YNAB app lets you share your budget with up to six people, set and track various financial goals, review spending and net worth reports, track debt and investment accounts and more.
 You'll also get access to a trove of resources, including workshops and guides.

 What we dislike: YNAB's biggest drawback is that it doesn't offer a free version of its budgeting software, and it's among the most expensive options—though there is a lengthy 34-day trial.